 - Which micro-models are capable of taking into account these macroscopic processes?

 In all of these fields of study, the nature of the data conditions the development of the models to be estimated.
 They have to be sampled correctly, in order to allow for time-frequency analysis, and must not be filtered or pretreated.
-In any case, the fact that the processes are of a fractional or multi-fractional nature is fundamental.
-If modelling Markov processes has been the standard stochastic approach, the multiplication of available data confirms that it is not only possible but necessary to go beyond this framework and develop new tools and non-Markovian models.
+The fact that the processes are of a fractional or multi-fractional nature is fundamental.
+If modelling Markov processes has been the standard stochastic approach, the multiplication of available data confirms that it is not only possible, but necessary to go beyond this framework and develop new tools and non-Markovian models.